 - Extended Trials Available for Google Devices

-With the inclusion of YouTube Red and YouTube Music, it makes the most sense to get Google Play Music over other streaming choices since you technically get access to three services instead of just one for the same price.
+With the inclusion of YouTube Premium and YouTube Music, it makes the most sense to get Google Play Music over other streaming choices since you technically get access to three services instead of just one for the same price.

 Most people consider Sirius to be an in-car experience only, they’ve actually branched out to smartphones and devices years ago.
 It’s still catching on but there are some major benefits to this premium streaming service!
 For one, you can pay for Howard Stern Radio which is widely considered a quality content producer amongst those who love satire and comedy.
 Another benefit is their access to NFL and Sports broadcasts nationwide.